Baryka007/GearBench/README.md

 2. Saving it into a `.txt` file
 3. Submitting it as an attachment in a GitHub issue or comment under the project

-This helps us rapidly improve the stability and accuracy of the benchmark.
+This helps me rapidly improve the stability and accuracy of the benchmark.

 ℹ️ Note: The console prints the MD5 hash of the `GearBenchEngine.dll` file to verify integrity.
 This is safe and used for anti-cheat purposes only.